erwi/qlc3d/qlc3d/doc/README.md

 **`FIXLCn.Easy`**

-`Easy` is a numeric vector of length 3.
-It sets the easy tilt, twist and rotation (around the director) angles of the anchoring.
+`Easy` is a vector of length 3.
+It sets the easy tilt, twist and rotation (around the director) angles in degrees of the anchoring.
 The rotation angle is ignored for all cases except when `Anchoring` is `Weak` and `FIXLCn.K1` is not equal to `FIXLCn.K2`.

+The values within the vector can be either numbers or (currently) when `Type` equals Strong, arithmetic expressions in the global cartesian coordinates x, y, z.

 **`FIXLCn.K1, FIXLCn.K2`**